 We are a small team of practicing artists working for a more inclusive, accessible world through the arts.

-is to authentically support the growth and stability of our artists, arts workers, and communities
+Our Goal is to authentically support the growth and stability of our artists, arts workers, and communities.

 Diamond Wave is a San Francisco based queer arts organization that produces diverse, queer-centered artistic and cultural events that bring together disparate segments of the LGBTQIA2S+ communities and our allies.
 We also offer community-based consulting that authentically supports the growth and stability of our artists, arts workers, and communities.